Delaware County Cannabis – Is It Legal & Where To Buy 2024

 NON-REFUNDABLE ANNUAL LICENSE RENEWAL FEE $200,000 $20,000

-REPLACEMENT FEE FOR CERTIFICATION OF OPERATION $100
+REPLACEMENT FEE FOR CERTIFICATE OF OPERATION colspan="2" $100

 PLANT-ONLY PROCESSOR LICENSE FEE $5,000 $500